MNLR/RandomForestDist/README.md

 * The inclussion of several split functions intended for predictand variables that are non-normally distributed.
 We mainly focus on the gamma two-parameter distribution (Deviation and Log Likelihood), although other distributions can be easily added through the [modified rpart package](https://github.com/MNLR/rpart).

-* A new approach called "a priori" which has proven to accurately capture the whole probability distribution of the predictands Y given the predictors X, allowing thus for the generation of reliable stochastic predictions.
+* A new approach called "a posteriori" which has proven to accurately capture the whole probability distribution of the predictands Y given the predictors X, allowing thus for the generation of reliable stochastic predictions.

 Please refer to the [notebook](https://github.com/MNLR/RandomForest2/blob/master/WorkedExample.ipynb) included with this package for examples of use.